SonLamlamdev/findroom/DOCUMENTATION.md

-📝 Project Release Notes
+[v1.2.0] - 2025-12-16

+Implemented search debouncing (500ms delay) on Map View filters to reduce API calls and eliminate marker flickering.

+Added scroll restoration to automatically reset window position to top on route changes.

+Enabled language persistence to remember user preference (English/Vietnamese) across sessions via localStorage.

+Updated map marker color logic to match 2025 market prices: Green (< 2.5M), Yellow (2.5-5M), Red (> 5M).

+Expanded navigation permissions to allow Admin accounts access to the Roommate Finder tool.

+Fixed a React Router crash by correctly nesting the scroll restoration component within the router context.

 [v1.1.0] - 2025-12-15
-Focus: Localization, Messaging System, and User Experience Polish.

-🚀 New Features

-🌐 Internationalization (i18n):

-Implemented full English (en) and Vietnamese (vi) support.

-Launched fully localized support pages: About Us, FAQ, Privacy Policy, and Terms of Service.
+Implemented full localization (i18n) for About, FAQ, Privacy Policy, and Terms of Service pages in English and Vietnamese.

-Refactored core page components to utilize the useTranslation hook for dynamic text rendering.

-💬 Messaging System:

-UI Restoration: Re-integrated the "Message Landlord" button on ListingDetail pages (visible only to tenants).
+Restored the "Message Landlord" button functionality for tenants on Listing Detail pages.

-Smart Navigation: Enabled deep-linking from a listing directly to a specific conversation context.
+Added deep-linking capabilities to navigate directly from a listing to a specific conversation.

-Self-Healing Architecture: Implemented automated backend logic to detect and prune "ghost conversations" (corrupt data referencing deleted users), preventing 403 Access Denied loops.
+Implemented self-healing backend logic to automatically detect and remove corrupt "ghost conversations".

-👤 User Experience:

-Instant Profile Updates: Refactored AuthContext and Profile to support optimistic UI updates, reflecting changes immediately without page reloads.
+Enabled optimistic UI updates for User Profile changes to reflect instantly without page reloads.

-Visual Cues: Added a FiClock icon to the "Stayed History" link in the navigation menu.

-🐛 Bug Fixes

-Blog & Community:

-Crash Prevention: Implemented safe navigation (?.) for blog posts with deleted authors to prevent runtime errors.

-Sorting Logic: Moved "Sort by Likes" logic to an in-memory operation to bypass MongoDB Aggregation limitations on the current environment.

-Pagination: Fixed data discrepancies where filtering null authors caused pagination under-fetching.

-Security & Navigation:

-ID Comparison: Refactored backend routes to safely compare MongoDB ObjectId vs String IDs.

-Broken Links: Fixed the "Saved Roommates" link in Navbar.tsx which previously pointed to "Saved Listings".
+Fixed frontend crashes caused by blog posts referencing deleted user accounts.

+Corrected navigation links for "Saved Roommates" and added visual icons to the user dropdown menu.

 [v1.0.5] - 2025-12-14
-Focus: Critical Infrastructure, Image Pipeline, and Deployment Stability.

-🛠 Critical System Repairs

-🖼️ Image Upload Pipeline:

-Middleware Refactor: Overhauled upload.js to correctly export the uploadToCloudinary helper function without overwriting the multer instance.

-Storage Logic: Switched to multer.memoryStorage() for Cloudinary uploads to ensure file buffers are available for processing.
+Refactored the entire image upload pipeline to fix buffer handling between Multer and Cloudinary.

-Path Normalization: Updated imageHelper.ts to correctly distinguish and format local file paths (prepending /uploads/ and API URL) vs. remote Cloudinary URLs.
+Fixed image path normalization logic to correctly handle both local uploads and remote Cloudinary URLs.

-Fallback Handling: Implemented onError handlers for images to swap broken sources with a placeholder.

-☁️ Infrastructure & Deployment:

-Render Binding: Updated server.js to bind to 0.0.0.0 instead of localhost, resolving "No open ports detected" deployment timeouts.
+Updated server configuration to bind to 0.0.0.0 to resolve deployment timeouts on Render.

-Database Safety: Added process.exit(1) on MongoDB connection failures to ensure the app fails fast rather than hanging.
+Added fail-fast logic for MongoDB connections to prevent the server from hanging in an unstable state.

-Static Serving: Configured Express to serve files from the local /uploads directory.
+Configured Express to correctly serve static files from the local storage directory.

-📂 Files Modified (Cumulative)

-Frontend:

-src/i18n/config.ts

-src/components/Navbar.tsx

-src/contexts/AuthContext.tsx

-src/utils/imageHelper.ts

-src/pages/* (About, Blog, FAQ, ListingDetail, Messages, Privacy, Profile, Terms)

-Backend:

-backend/middleware/upload.js

-backend/routes/blogs.js

-backend/routes/listings.js

-backend/routes/messages.js

-backend/server.js